 For most pathways, the minimum requirement for pursuing alternative teacher certification in Iowa is a bachelor’s degree with a major in an endorsable subject.
-Candidates typically must also pass the same content and teaching skills exams as traditional-path educators.
 In addition, candidates must complete an alternative teacher preparation program.
 Alternative preparation programs can be completed in as little as one year as a post-graduate certificate.
 Candidates may also elect to pursue a master’s degree in education, or in a core subject that includes an approved certification program.

 Types of Alternative Teaching Licenses in Iowa

-Prospective teachers who have a bachelor’s degree who want to switch careers to teaching have a variety of options.
+Prospective teachers who have a bachelor’s degree and who want to switch careers to teaching have a variety of options.
 The typical alternative pathways to Iowa teacher licensing are outlined below, and you can find more detailed information through the Iowa Board of Educational Examiners.

 Teacher Intern Program

 The Teacher Intern Program, also known as the Regents Alternative Pathway to Iowa Licensure (RAPIL), allows candidates pursuing licensure in a secondary content area to teach under an intern license while pursuing teacher preparation.
 Candidates for this pathway first take 12-18 credit hours of teaching skills coursework.
 Candidates may then apply for an intern certificate to teach for one year in a secondary school while participating in mentorship and induction as well as an intern seminar.
 Successful completion of this program leads to an initial teaching license.
 Currently three schools are approved to offer the Teacher Intern curriculum.